fontforge/designwithfontforge.com/en-US/Capital_Letters.md

 Depending on the style of the font you are making you may find that the capital letters require more variation in width than you have in the lower case letters.
 The width of the E S and P may be substantially narrower than the H or may be similar.

-Generally the N and V are usually similar to H but a slightly wider.
+Generally the N and V are similar to H but slightly wider.

 <table border="0" cellpadding="13"><tbody><tr><td><img style="display: block; margin-left: auto; margin-right: auto;" src="images/NVH-1.png" alt=""></td>
 <td><img style="display: block; margin-left: auto; margin-right: auto;" src="images/NVH-2.png" alt=""></td>